Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

-   expanded as necessary, and features that are missing documentation and examples should be identified (e.g., generated random input and output from instructor solution, customized docker containers, autograding graphical output, autogradin) and resolved by creating new examples.
-Finally, we would like to create and support a resource for the community of crowd-sourced complete programming assignments/exercies with included autograding configuration.
+   expanded as necessary, and features that are missing documentation and examples should be identified (e.g., generated random input and output from instructor solution, customized docker containers, autograding graphical output, autograding) and resolved by creating new examples.
+Finally, we would like to create and support a resource for the community of crowd-sourced complete programming assignments/exercises with included autograding configuration.

    _Skills & Experience Required_: Moderate to advanced programming
    experience, willingness to learn web and database development.